Orpheus-3145/Libft/README.md

 # Libft_fullpower
-Union of every function from other C projects inside libft
+Implementation of standard C functions and other frequently used, see subject_libft.pdf for info